ApplePi413/ApplePi413.github.io/README.md

 # ApplePi413.github.io
-This is a website with a basic to practice coding.
+This is a website with a basic clock to practice coding.
 Try visiting the website at pi time!